molstar/molstar/src/extensions/kinemage/README.md

 - Display of @ball, @sphere, @vector, @dot, @ribbon, and @triangle lists
 - Coloring of objects by vertex color, or by a single color for the entire list
 - Hovering over objects to see their labels (if present)
+- When there are views defined, JSON Data entries are added to the State Tree; when selected, they shift the view
 - State Tree names are based on the @pdbfile or @caption in the Kinemage file if there is one

 Currently unsupported features include: